JeffersonLab/vdcreco/README.md

 # vdcreco

-This is a little experimental project for studying the feasibility and performance of a 3-parameter fit algorithm for the Vertical Drift Chambers (VDCs) in the Hall A HRS spectrometers.
+This is a little experimental project for studying the feasibility and performance of a 3-parameter fit algorithm for the hit clusters in the the Vertical Drift Chambers (VDCs) of the Hall A HRS spectrometers.

 The cluster reconstruction is currently implemented in Python.
 The `python` subdirectory contains the following scripts: